 Until next time, write on…

-If you enjoyed these Positive Thinking Day Journal Prompts,
+If you enjoyed these Positive Journal Prompts (inspired by positive thinking day),

 I appreciate it!